AbhilashBinkam/tech-stack-theory/README.md

 Client-Side Latency Checker

-> redis-cli --latency -h [hostname_redacted] -p 6328
+> redis-cli --latency -h [hostname_redacted] -p 6382

 Defines network latency stats

-Slow Query Log
+Slow Query Log -- This can be configured to record the events takes palce in redis which can take longer than certain amount of time.

 > CONFIG SET slowlog-log-slower-than 10000

-set the config to get the queries that are taking more than 10ms.
+The above command sets the config to get the queries that are taking more than 10ms.

 > CONFIG GET slowlog-log-slower-than